ceteongvanness/eventdemo/Azure Site Recovery/README.md

 * Physical Windows and Linux machines
   You can replicate physical machines running either Windows or Linux to a secondary site or to Azure.

-`&#x2611; Are you considering using Azure Site Recovery?
+`:white_check_mark:Are you considering using Azure Site Recovery?
 For more information, you can see:
 Site recovery - https://azure.microsoft.com/en-us/services/site-recovery/